ferrous26/AXElements/README.markdown

   sudo gem install AXElements
 ```

-Alternatively, if you know how to change your `$GEM_HOME`, then you can
+Alternatively, if you know how to change your `$GEM_HOME`, or are
-install AXElements without using `sudo`.
+using RVM, then you can install AXElements without using `sudo`.

 You will be asked to "Grant access" for Accessibility to Terminal.app
 when you first try using AXElements.
 Make sure you select Terminal in